organisciak/dissertation/document/5_design_objective.md

 These are compared to a realistic baseline interface which follows Mechanical Turk conventions and best practices.
 These design manipulations are measured against two control tasks: image tagging and image-based information retrieval relevance judgments.

+It is found that training interventions improve collected contribution quality, and performance feedback improves quality in certain circumstances.

 Afterward, an applied experiment is presented, where both a priori and posterior collection quality optimization methods are applied to a music information retrieval evaluation.
 The design changes that are made improve the quality of results drastically, with negligible cost differences.

 [^whyint]: Why are these design manipulations chosen?
 Later in this chapter, various possibilities for design manipulation are considered, and compared to the existing literature.